 The UAV undergoes rotational motion along its rotational axes.
-However, OM does not change the distance between the transmitter and the receiver.
+However, OM does not change the distance between transmitter and receiver.
 However, it displaces the narrow beam transmitted from the UAV-mounted antenna array towards the ground sensor node as shown in Fig. 2 (b).
-Thus, due to OM, the center of the antenna's beam does not accurately point towards the sensor node, which leads to a deviation in the elevation angle $\angle O_s UO_b$ as shown in Fig. 2 (c).
+Thus, due to OM, the center of the antenna's beam does not accurately point towards the sensor node, which leads to deviation in the elevation angle $\angle O_s UO_b$ as shown in Fig. 2(c).